samuelexferri/gpg-guide/gpg-guide.md

 # gpg> save
 ```

-The image must be a JPEG file.
+The image must be a `JPEG file`.
 Remember that the image is stored within your public key.
 If you use a very large picture, your key will become very large as well.
-Keeping the image close to 240x288 is a good size to use.
+Keeping the image close to `240x288` is a good size to use.

 ### Add an additional UID